tekartik/sqflite_more/sqflite_server_app/README.md

 ## Getting Started

 Tested on Android only
-Build and run the app to start a SQFlite server that can be used for unit testing your app sqlite usafe
+Build and run the app to start a SQFlite server that can be used for unit testing your app sqlite usage

 ## dev